hitomipupil/shift-management-app/docs/README.md

 ---

+## Note on Cloud Functions

+The deployed `main` version does not use Cloud Functions.
+It uses Firebase Auth, Firestore Security Rules, and frontend service functions to update Firestore.

+A Node.js Cloud Function version of the approve request flow was implemented in the `cloud-functions-approve` branch.
+It was not deployed because Firebase Cloud Functions requires a billing plan.

+---

 ## Out of Scope

-- Direct employee-to-employee shift swap
+- Direct shift swaps
-- Notifications (email / push)
+- Notifications
 - Multiple stores
 - Employee management
 - Vacation requests
-- Drag & drop scheduling
 - Recurring shifts
-- Calendar synchronization
-- Mobile application
-- Shift deletion
 - Overnight shifts

 ---

 ## Future Improvements

-Possible future enhancements include:
+- Deploy the Cloud Function approve flow after upgrading Firebase to a billing plan.
+- Move more business-critical write operations to Cloud Functions.

-- Allow employees to withdraw a coverage request before it is claimed.
+- Allow employees to withdraw pending coverage requests.
-- Direct shift swap requests
-- Notifications
-- Multi-store support
-- Employee availability
-- Shift templates
-- Delete shifts
+- Add notifications.
-- Use Firestore transactions or Cloud Functions for stricter concurrency control when approving requests.
-- The app uses predefined demo accounts for the MVP.
-In a production app, users would log in with their own credentials and demo passwords would not be stored in the frontend.
+- Add multi-store support.
+- Replace demo accounts with production user management.

 ---